Container Gardening Ideas: Vegetable, Flower and Herb Planting Advice

 When putting together a tiered raised garden such as this, be sure that you angle the whole thing towards the sun to maximize exposure.
 Also, make sure that the faster growing plants (vines, trees, flowers) are at the top tier, with the slower growing / ground hugging plants (succulents, strawberries, etc) are on the bottom tier.

-Idea #3: Unique containers for fun gardening plans
+Idea #3: Unique containers make for fun gardens

 Choosing a unique container is a great gardening idea.
 Plants will grow in most spaces as long as they have adequate moisture and drainage, so there's really no reason why you shouldn't have some fun with the containers that you choose.